 Again, an ancient and historic neighbourhood next to Elm Hill.

-Top Dog Paintball – a brief drive away.
+Top Dog Paintball – a short drive.

 Norfolk Snowsports Club (2 minute drive) Dry Ski Slope.

-Norwich City Football Club Tours
+Norwich City -Football Club Tours, Carrow Road.

 Walking in Norwich & Local Areas – here